Stuart Couch: Parachute sabotage case

 In January 2003, Couch served as lead prosecutor in the case of Lance Corporal Antoine Boykins, a parachute rigger who sabotaged the chutes of 13 fellow Marines prepared for a low-altitude jump near Camp Lejeune, North Carolina.
 Three of the parachutes were actually used by jumpers who exited a C-17 airplane, but successfully deployed their emergency reserve chutes and landed safely.
 Boykins pleaded guilty to charges of nine counts of reckless endangerment, four counts of aggravated assault and one count of destruction of government property.
 On August 7, 2003, Boykins was sentenced to confinement for 20 years and a dishonorable discharge from the service.

 Case of Mohamedou Ould Slahi

 In September 2003, Couch was assigned to prepare the prosecution of Mohamedou Ould Slahi after he joined the Office of Military Commissions in August 2003.
-At that time, Slahi was seen as one of the most important detainees at Guantanamo with allegations that he had helped organise the 9/11 attacks.
+At that time, Slahi was seen as one of the most important detainees at Guantanamo with allegations that he had helped organize the 9/11 attacks.
 Couch, as a veteran of the navy's SERE program, on a visit to Guantanamo in October 2003 by chance witnessed an interrogation of a detainee unrelated to his docket.
 The prisoner was chained to the floor, swaying back and forth, and blasted with heavy metal music and strobe lights.
 It reminded him of the SERE training he went through as a pilot.
-After being told by his escort that the procedure had been approved, it "started keeping me up at night … I couldn't stop thinking about it."
+After being told by his escort that the procedure had been approved, it "started keeping me up at night ...
+I couldn't stop thinking about it."